ConsenSysMesh/Fae/docs/Specification.md

 === Fees ===

 Fae allows contract execution to be limited by fees paid in a restricted currency we call Fee.
-Unspent Fee entries have an empty `userIDs` access list, and therefore can *only* be spent on fees, as described below.
+A Fee entry, when spent, returns an escrow ID to an account with no access allowed at all; thus, Fee can only be used for fees, as follows.

 Each facet has an associated fee denominated in the Fee currency, such that:

-  - When entering a new facet, an escrow ID must be supplied for a Fee escrow account with at least the facet fee as its balance, as well as a boolean function taking two arguments, the first of which is an entry ID; this is the *authentication function*.

-  - The authentication function is used to create *unspent* entries containing Fee values.
-Such an entry's contract function takes one argument and, when evaluated, applies the authentication function to that argument and the entry ID, throwing an exception if the result is `False`.

   - Facet 0, which cannot be explicitly entered during execution, has a fee and implicit up-front payment equal to the block's transaction credit.
-Its authentication function is "signature validation of the entry ID against the transaction key".
-(See [#transactions].)
+It is only through the refund of this implicit payment that new Fee values are obtained.

+  - When entering a new facet, an escrow ID must be supplied for a Fee escrow account with at least the facet fee as its balance.
+This escrow account is not closed unless an exception occurs (see below) and can therefore be used for subsequent facet changes.

-  - If the computational resources used exceed the facet fee, then the entire facet fee is lost, and computation terminates with an exception.
-Before termination, if the up-front fee was greater than the facet fee, the remainder is placed in a new entry in the facet that was entered, using the authentication function.
+  - If an exception occurs or the computational resources used (see [#virtualmachine]) exceed the facet fee, then the up-front fee's escrow account is closed, the entire facet fee is lost from the up-front payment, and the remainder placed immediately in escrow before execution terminates (see [#storage]).

-  - Otherwise, the entire fee is refunded to a new entry in the facet that was entered, using the authentication function.

   - Given two facets, one depending on the other, and their fees, the ratio of the fees must not exceed a constant value set by the implementation.
 This